manaporkun/Blackhole/README.md

 ![](home.png)
 ![](compare.png)

-Note : The visuals do not belong to me.
+Note : The visuals in the project, do not belong to me.